s6hib/Chore-Tracker-API/v2_manual_test_results.md

 }
 ]

 Step 3: A few days later, Alice pays her share.
-Mia updates the payment status by calling PATCH /bills/1/payments and marking Alice’s portion as paid.
+Sue updates the payment status by calling PATCH /bills/1/payments and marking Antony's portion as paid.
 The API confirms the update with a success message.

 UPDATE Bill Status
 curl -X 'PATCH' \